Rotating Drives Approach

 To Create Rotating Drives Plan

-3. In the list of computers, find the one you want to create a rotating drives backup plan, then click the Settings icon.
+- In the list of computers, find the one you want to create a rotating drives backup plan, then click the Configure icon in the Backup column.

-5. In the side panel, click +, then select Files.
+- In the side panel, click +, then select Files backup plan (legacy).

-3. Run the rotating drives backup plan.
-To do this, in the side panel, select the rotating drives backup plan, then click the Play button.
+- Run the rotating drives backup plan.
+To do this, in the side panel where you create the backup plan, select the rotating drives backup plan, then click the Play button.